Skilled Worker Change of Employment

 Skilled Worker visa holders are subject to a number of ongoing conditions during their period of leave in the UK, including the requirement to notify the Home Office of certain changes to their circumstances.
 One of the most significant of these is a change of employment.

-Whether the worker is moving to a new role with the same sponsor, taking a job with a different employer or altering their job in a way that affects their occupation code or salary, different application routes may apply, and the correct procedure must be followed.
+Whether the worker is moving to a new role with the same sponsor, taking a job with a different employer or altering their job in a way that affects their occupation code or salary, the correct procedure must be followed.

 The implications of failing to comply with the rules can be serious.
 An incorrect or missed application may result in the individual working in breach of their visa conditions, which can lead to curtailment of permission, loss of lawful status and problems with future immigration applications.